logigearcorp/srs-gondola-website/README.md

 ## CTA forms
 We display the following CTA forms on our website.
 * [Newsletter Subscription Form](./CTAForms/NewsletterSubscription.md): subscribe to our newsletters.
-* [Free Download Form](./CTAForms/FreeDownload.md): download the Gondola Essential package for free.
+* [Free Trial Form](./CTAForms/FreeDownload.md): download the Gondola Essential package for free.
 * [Contact Us](./CTAForms/ContactUs.md): send an email to our Customer Support.

 All prospects will be able to receive email notifications from us.